The horror stories from MSP’s making bad hiring decisions for the IT sales position are littered all over the place.

 The one thing I have learned over the years that seems to apply to almost any endeavor is that it’s almost always a ‘numbers game’.

-Trying to narrow everything down and picking the perfect, wife, house, car, client or even employees is nearly impossible.
+Trying to narrow everything down and picking the perfect spouse, house, car, client or even employees is nearly impossible.

-Most likely you dated several women before you finally picked one to be your wife….
-Let’s hope you didn’t marry to first women you meet.
+Most likely you dated several people before you finally picked one to be your spouse….
+Let’s hope you didn’t marry the first person you met.

 The same principal applies to hiring the best salesman possible!